AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

 The tracking server name should be supplied to the VisitorJS library when initializing the library using `trackingServer` or `trackingServerSecure`.
 This should match the `trackingServer` config in the Analytics configs.

 If you choose not to take advantage of this method, add the following config to your ECID library implementation: `discardtrackingServerECID`.
-When this config is set to true, Visitor library does not read the MID set by the first party tracking server.
+When this config is set to true, Visitor library does not read the MID set by the first-party tracking server.

 ![](assets/itp-proposal-v1.png)